Titmouse, Inc.

-Titmouse, Inc. is an American animation studio that develops and produces animated television programming, feature films, music videos, title sequences, commercials, and short films.
-The studio opened in 2000, and has offices in Los Angeles, New York City, and Vancouver.
+Titmouse, Inc. (also known as Titmouse Animation or simply Titmouse; formerly known as Titmouse Productions) is an American animation studio based in Los Angeles, California founded in 2000 by Chris and Shannon Prynoski.
+The studio develops and produces animated television programs, feature films, music videos, title sequences, commercials, and short films.
+Its name is derived from the titmouse, which serves as the company's mascot.

-Many of their productions include Breadwinners and Baby Shark's Big Show! for Nickelodeon, Motorcity for Disney XD, Big Mouth and The Midnight Gospel for Netflix, Metalocalypse, The Venture Bros., Superjail!, King Star King, Ballmastrz: 9009 and Black Dynamite for Adult Swim, Megas XLR and Mao Mao: Heroes of Pure Heart for Cartoon Network, the 2020 revival of Animaniacs for Warner Bros.
-Animation and Hulu, Moonbeam City for Comedy Central, Hanazuki: Full of Treasures for Hasbro, Bless the Harts for Fox, Turbo Fast and The Epic Tales of Captain Underpants for DreamWorks Animation Television, Star Trek: Lower Decks for Paramount+, The Legend of Vox Machina and Fairfax for Amazon Prime Video.

 History

 Founder and CEO Chris Prynoski began working at MTV in New York on shows such as Daria, Beavis and Butt-Head, and his own creation, Downtown, which was nominated for a primetime Emmy Award.
 In the early 2000s, Prynoski opened a small T-shirt company with his wife, Shannon Prynoski.
 However, upon getting more requests for cartoons than for T-shirts, they decided to abandon screen-printing in favor of animation.
 The Prynoskis moved to California, and opened the revamped Titmouse, Inc., an animation studio.
 Antonio Canobbio, who had worked with Chris Prynoski at MTV and both Prynoskis at Cartoon Network in L.A., was hired as creative director.
 Titmouse opened a games division in 2009.

 Due to projects like Cartoon Network's Metalocalypse, Superjail! and The Venture Bros. the company expanded and opened a sister studio in New York City in 2010.
 The California studio later added a wholly owned subsidiary, Robin Redbreast, which was then unionized in order to produce Motorcity for Disney XD.

 The company has a YouTube channel, Rug Burn, launched in December 2012 with 6 Point Harness.
 Rug Burn was launched with a handful of shows.

 In April 2016, Titmouse released its first feature-length film, the R-rated Nerdland, which stars Paul Rudd and Patton Oswalt.
+Two years later, in 2018, Titmouse became the studio behind the Disney and Lucasfilm YouTube series of one-minute shorts, Star Wars: Galaxy of Adventures.
+The series is directed by Titmouse’s Barry Kelly.